eslint/rfcs/designs/2024-baseline-support/README.md

 ### Execution details

-The suggested solution always compares against the suppressions file, given that the file already exists.
-By default the file is picked up from `.eslint-suppressions.json`, unless the option `--suppressions-location` is provided.
+The suggested solution always compares against the existing suppressions file, typically `.eslint-suppressions.json`, unless `--suppressions-location` is specified.
 This makes it easier for existing and new projects to adopt this feature without the need to adjust scripts in `package.json` and CI/CD workflows.

-This will go through each result item and message, and check each rule giving an error (`severity == 2`) against the suppressions.
-By design, we do not take warnings into consideration (regardless of whether quite mode is enabled or not), since warnings do not cause eslint to exit with an error code and they already serve a different purpose.
-If the file and rule are part of the suppressions file, it means that we can remove and ignore the result message.
+To perform the comparison, we will go through each result and message from `ESLint.lintFiles`, checking each error `(severity == 2)` against the suppressions file.
+By design, we ignore warnings since they don't cause eslint to exit with an error code and serve a different purpose.
+If the file and rule are listed in the suppressions file, we can remove and ignore the result message.

-To implement this, we will need to adjust mainly `cli.js` to adopt the following operations:
+Here is a high-level overview of the execution flow:

+1. **Check for Options**
+    * If both `--suppress-all` and `--suppress-rule` are passed, exit with an error (these options are mutually exclusive).
+    * If either option is passed, update the suppressions file based on the `results`.
+    * If no option is passed, check if the suppressions file exists, considering `--suppressions-location`.
+2. **Match Errors Against Suppressions**
+    * For each error, check if it and the file are in the suppressions file.
+   * If yes, decrease count by 1 and ignore the error unless count is zero.
+   * If no, keep the error.
+3. Report and exit
+    * Exit with a non-zero status if there are unmatched violations, optionally listing them in verbose mode.
+    * Otherwise, list remaining errors as usual.
 * Check if the `--suppress-all` or `--suppress-rule` option is passed
   * If both are passed exit with an error, since the two options are mutually exclusive.
   * If either option was passed, we need to update the suppressions file based on `results`.
   * If none option was passed, we need to check if the suppressions file already exists taking `--suppressions-location` into consideration
-* Assuming that a suppressions file was found or generated, we need to match the errors found against the violations included in the suppressions file.
-In particular, for each error found:
-  * We need to check whether both file and error are part of the suppressions file.
-  * If yes, we reduce the `count` by 1 and ignore the current error.
-If `count` has already reach zero we keep the error.
-  * If no, we keep the error.
-* Exit with a non-zero status code if there are unmatched violations.
-Depending on the verbose mode we can display the list of errors that were left unmatched.
-* Otherwise list the remaining errors as usual.

-Note that the error detection in `cli.js` happens before the error counting.
+Note that the error detection in `cli.js` occurs before the error counting.
 This allow us to update the suppressions file and modify the errors, before it is time to count errors.
 Please refer to the last example of the "Implementation notes" for more details.

-Furthermore, ESLint cache (`--cache`) must contain the full list of detected violations, even those matched against the suppressions file.
+Furthermore, ESLint cache (`--cache`) must include the full list of detected violations, even those in the suppressions file.
 This approach has the following benefits:

 - Generating the suppressions file can be based on the cache file and should be faster when the cache file is used.
-- Allows developers to re-generate the suppressions file or even adjust it manually and re-lint still taking the same cache into consideration.
+- Allows developers to update the suppressions file and then re-lint still taking the same cache into consideration.
 - It even allows developers to delete the suppressions file and still take advantage of the cached file in subsequent runs.

 ### Implementation notes